MadPatrick/somfy/README.md

 |Portnumber | The connection port of your Somby box. <br />By default this is set to 8443|
 |Log file location | You can set a custom log location if you like|
 |Debug | Default is False <br />If you need some extra information in the log you can set this on True|

+After completing the field the devices will be created in your Devices section.